List of Hellsing characters: Millennium

 Millennium (Jahrtausend) is a fictional Neo-Nazi Paramilitary organization who serve as the primary antagonists in the series.
 The name is a reference to the "Thousand Year Reich" which Adolf Hitler sought to establish during World War II.
-Within the series, the mysterious group pools its resources after the war and, with substantial help from the Vatican, is able to relocate to South America and go into hiding.
-The organization is led initially by a cabal of ex-SS officers known as the Old Men of the Opera House, before they were executed by the Major and his followers.
-Millennium's researchers discover a way to transform humans into vampires through mysterious means and monitors them using implanted computer chips.
+Within the series, the group is initially believed to have started as a rogue group within Nazi Germany.
+The mysterious group pools its resources and manpower after the war and, with substantial help from the Vatican, is able to relocate to South America and go into hiding.
+The organization is led initially by a cabal of ex-SS officers known as the Old Men of the Opera House, before later being executed by the Major and his followers in a bloody coup.
+Millennium's researchers discovered a way to artificially transform humans into vampires through mysterious means and begins sending expendable vampires to stage attacks across United Kingdom, monitoring them using implanted computer chips.
 Most of its members are monsters of some sort, or have found a way to prolong their lives.
+Millennium is shown to have considerable influence over institutions and militaries across the globe, having agents embedded within and using promises of vampirism and immortality to gain leverage over important figures.